-Note - if you want to eliminate the sugar altogether, you could leave the maple syrup out.
-I would just add 2 more tablespoons of coconut oil.
+Note: If you want to eliminate the sugar altogether, you could leave the maple syrup out.
 Also, if you don’t like the maple flavor, I’m sure they would be equally delicious with honey or another type of sweetener of your choice.

 Shout out to my friend Suzanne from Strands of My Life for shooting the photo for this recipe!